 - Corporate responsibility to RESPECT: UNICEF promotes the corporate responsibility to respect and commitment to support children’s rights in the workplace, marketplace and community, as described in the ‘Children’s Rights and Business Principles’.

 - Rights of survivors to access an effective REMEDY: UNICEF has started to look at how it can support remedies for children whose rights may have been negatively affected by business.

-In order to achieve maximum impact with limited resources, the emphasis of the UNICEF engagement with business on CSR and child rights will be through global, regional as well as national frameworks, networks and initiatives.
-UNICEF will make available standards, tools and knowledge gained on CSR over time, on the basis of which individual companies can design their own internal policies and procedures that comply with child rights.
-At the country level, engagement by National Committees and country offices will build on thorough analysis and thematic priorities, including promoting legislation and regulatory frameworks for CSR at the country level.
+UNICEF engages with business on children’s rights through global, regional as well as national frameworks, networks and initiatives.
+UNICEF makes available standards, tools and knowledge gained on CSR over time, on the basis of which individual companies can design their own internal policies and procedures that comply with child rights.
+UNICEF’s National Committees and country offices are building on thorough analysis and thematic priorities, including promoting legislation and regulatory frameworks for CSR at the country level.